New customers only signing up using promo code VAL225. Bet must be placed in first 7 days of account opening. T&Cs apply.

 - Previous Best:

-The evidence of those last three years suggests that looking for a vastly-experienced chaser is maybe now not the best punting policy given the recent race modification but I’d still struggle to support a seven-year-old.
+The evidence of those last five years, where all winners were aged eight or nine, suggests that looking for a vastly-experienced chaser is maybe now not the best punting policy given the recent race modifications but I’d still struggle to support a seven-year-old.
 Six-year-olds are no longer eligible to run but it has still been a huge struggle for horses aged seven as their last winner was Bogskar in 1940.
-In fact, no seven-year-old has even placed in the first four since 1971.
-Only 12 of their 52 contenders have completed the course since 1992.
+In fact, no seven-year-old has even placed in the first four since 1971 and only 13 of their 54 contenders have completed the course since 1992.

-The previous season’s Irish Grand National is the leading Irish guide featuring five winners in the last 19 years (Bobbyjo, Papillon, Red Marauder, Numbersixvalverde and Rule The World) but it has been the previous season’s Scottish Grand National that has had most impact of late as three of the last nine Aintree heroes contested that 4m1f handicap race the previous spring where they finished ninth, sixth and second respectively.
+The previous season’s Irish Grand National is the leading Irish guide featuring six winners in the last 21 years (Bobbyjo, Papillon, Red Marauder, Numbersixvalverde, Rule The World and Tiger Roll) and also note the Scottish Grand National as three of the last 11 Aintree heroes contested that 4m1f handicap race the previous spring where they finished ninth, sixth and second respectively.

 The Ladbrokes Trophy used to be an excellent guide as between 1987-2005 as many as 18 of its field went on to finish in the first four, of which seven won.
 It went quiet for ten years until Neptune Collonges ran at Newbury and, of course, Many Clouds completed a famous double in 2014/15.
 Surprisingly, no winner of the Grand National Trial at Haydock has won but Red Rum prepped in that trial ahead of all five of his Aintree appearances and seven Grand National winners since 1973 used that trial as a successful platform.
-Two of the last ten winners ran in the Murphy Group Handicap Chase at The Open Meeting at Cheltenham in November.
+Two of the last 12 winners ran in the Handicap Chase over 3m3f at The November Meeting at Cheltenham.

-Eight Grand National winners going back to 1991 (Seagram, Miinnehoma, Rough Quest, Bindaree, Silver Birch, Don’t Push It, Pineau De Re and Many Clouds) ran at the Cheltenham Festival.
-However, just one Cheltenham Festival winner from the same season has followed up in the Grand National since Nicolaus Silver won in 1961 though the J P McManus-owned pair of Sunnyhillboy and Cause Of Causes finished second here after winning at Cheltenham.
+Ten Grand National winners going back to 1991 (Seagram, Miinnehoma, Rough Quest, Bindaree, Silver Birch, Don’t Push It, Pineau De Re, Many Clouds and Tiger Roll x2) ran at the Cheltenham Festival and Tiger Roll became the first horse to win at both meetings since Seagram in 1991.
+It was a further 30 years back to Nicolaus Silver to find the previous horse to manage this feat, though the J P McManus-owned pair of Sunnyhillboy and Cause Of Causes finished second here after winning at Cheltenham.
 The Fulke Walwyn Kim Muir Handicap Chase is a notable guide.
 Sunnyhillboy could not have gone any closer when nosed out by Neptune Collonges after winning that amateur riders’ race at Cheltenham, which was also the final race contested by Mr Frisk (1990) where he finished fourth before winning the Grand National in a course record time.
 Greasepaint (1983) and Encore Un Peu (1996) also finished runner-up after winning and finishing second in the Fulke Walwyn Kim Muir.
 Ballabriggs (2011) did win a Fulke Walwyn Kim Muir, but that success was recorded 13 months before his Grand National triumph.

 PREP OVER HURDLES

-Many trainers now like to use a race over hurdles to help put the final touches to their preparation and Don’t Push It (2010) and Pineau De Re (2014) both had their final start in the Pertemps Network Final at the Cheltenham Festival where they finished pulled up and third respectively.
-On the subject of hurdling, nine of the last 14 winners had run over hurdles at some point earlier in the season.
-Silver Birch (2007) finished third in the Glenfarclas Cross Country Handicap Chase prior to his victory here but, a little surprisingly, only Bindaree (2002) since 1991 contested the valuable Ultima Business Solutions Handicap Chase on his previous start.
+Many trainers now like to use a race over hurdles to help put the final touches to their preparation and Don’t Push It (2010) and Pineau De Re (2014) both had their final start in the Pertemps Final at the Cheltenham Festival where they finished pulled up and third respectively.
+On the subject of hurdling, ten of the last 16 winners had run over hurdles at some point earlier in the season.

 ‘WELL-IN’ AT THE WEIGHTS

-Three of the last 11 winners were officially at least 5lb ‘well in’ having improved since the weights were unveiled in mid-February.
+Four of the last 13 winners were officially at least 5lb ‘well in’ having improved since the weights were unveiled in mid-February.
+Despite having won the Grand National the previous season, Tiger Roll was in fact as much as 8lb ‘well in’ last year having won the Cross Country Chase by 22 lengths after the weights were framed.
 In addition, Sunnyhillboy was defeated by just a nose in 2012 attempting to do likewise.
 This is significant as few contenders are ‘well in’ at all, let alone to the tune of 5lb+.
 Trying to find the best handicapped horse is usually the best way of attacking handicaps but that sometimes gets lost in all the facts and figures and luck-in-running required to win the Grand National.

-To confuse the issue even further, class then came to the fore in 2015 with Many Clouds carrying 11st 9lb to victory, comfortably the biggest weight of any winner since Red Rum but then seven of the first eight home in 2016 carried between 10st 5lb-10st 9lb and, last year, just one horse carrying over 11st finished in the first 15 and Blaklion (4 th) carried only 1lb over that threshold.
+To confuse the issue even further, class then came to the fore in 2015 with Many Clouds carrying 11st 9lb to victory, comfortably the biggest weight of any winner since Red Rum but then seven of the first eight home in 2016 carried between 10st 5lb-10st 9lb.
+A year later just one horse carrying over 11st finished in the first 15 (and Blaklion (4th) carried only 1lb over that threshold) and in 2018 six of the first seven home carried under 11st.
+Tiger Roll carried 11st 5lb to his second success in the race, but few argue that we are not dealing with a remarkable horse in his case.

-Ruby Walsh has the best record of current jockeys having won on Papillon (2000) and Hedgehunter (2006) and he has completed the course on eight other occasions (four of which finishing second, third or fourth) from 13 rides.
-Leighton Aspell has ridden two of the last four winners and Barry Geraghty won on Monty’s Pass (2003) and has also ridden four other horses into a place from 16 attempts.
+Leighton Aspell has ridden two of the last six winners and Barry Geraghty, who won on Monty’s Pass (2003), has also ridden four other horses into a place from 17 attempts.
 Paul Moloney has not ridden the winner but he remarkably reached a place for seven consecutive years up until 2016.

-Nigel Twiston-Davies is the only trainer currently holding a licence to have won the Grand National more than once courtesy of Earth Summit (1998) and Bindaree (2002) from his 47 runners.
-Nicky Henderson has yet to win the Grand National from 40 attempts (eight departed at the first fence) of which four have placed, notably his very first runner, Zongalero (1979) who was one of two runners-up for the master of Seven Barrows.
-Jonjo O’Neill never completed the Grand National course in eight attempts as a jockey but one victory, two seconds and three thirds from 31 runners as a trainer is a superb return.
+Nigel Twiston-Davies and Gordon Elliott are the only trainers currently holding a licence to have won the Grand National more than once.
+Nicky Henderson has yet to win the Grand National from 40 runners (eight departed at the first fence) of which four have placed, notably his very first runner, Zongalero (1979) who was one of two runners-up for the master of Seven Barrows.
+Jonjo O’Neill never completed the Grand National course in eight attempts as a jockey but one victory, two seconds and three thirds from 32 runners as a trainer is a superb return.

+Gigginstown were winning the race for the third time in four years when Tiger Roll won it a second time to add to Rule The World’s success.
 Trevor Hemmings has a love affair with the Grand National and has had at least one runner every year since 2000.
 His colours have been carried to victory on three occasions via Hedgehunter, Ballabriggs and Many Couds.
 J P McManus may well have had owned three individual winners had the line come one yard earlier for Sunnyhillboy (2012) or if Clan Royal (2004 and 2005) had kept a straight line after the final fence or not been carried out when six lengths clear but Don’t Push It (2010) gave him a famous victory in between.
-He has owned a top-three finisher in eight of the last 14 years.
+He has owned a top-four finisher in nine of the last 16 years.

-Regarding race tactics, although 21 of the last 27 winners raced prominently after the first circuit enjoying themselves in front or just off the pace, very recent winners have been given more patient rides.
-Prominent racers have a tremendous record in one-lap races over these fences, which is not quite as strong as over longer distances but it is not too far off.
-However, of those most-recent Grand National winners not to have raced bang on the pace once the field heads out for the second circuit, four have been in just the last eight years.
+Regarding race tactics, although 21 of the last 29 winners raced prominently after the first circuit enjoying themselves in front or just off the pace, very recent winners have been given more patient rides since the race modifications.
+Prominent racers have a tremendous record in one-lap races over these fences, which is not quite as strong as over longer distances anymore.
+Of those most-recent Grand National winners not to have raced bang on the pace once the field heads out for the second circuit, six have been in just the last ten years.

-The fact that 17 of the last 27 winners were sent off in the first eight in the betting would suggest it is not as impossible as many believe.
-However, winner finding has undeniably been far tougher of late with seven of the last 11 winners sent off at 100/1, 66/1, 33/1 (x3) and 25/1 (x2).
+There have been five winning favourites or joint-favourites since 1996, with Tiger Roll the shortest-priced winner since Poethyln won at 11/4 in 1919 (just 22 runners) when he successful as the 4/1 fav last season.
+And that was never really in doubt from after Bechers’ on the second circuit when he poked his nose into a gap for the first time at which he point he would have fairly taken on off but for Russell such was the way that he grabbed hold of the bridle.
+The fact that 19 of the last 29 winners were sent off in the first eight in the betting would suggest it is not as impossible as many believe.
+However, winner finding has undeniably been far tougher of late with seven of the last 13 winners sent off at 100/1, 66/1, 33/1 (x3) and 25/1 (x2).
 The credit (if that is the right word as far as Form-Book students are concerned who like to concentrate on the leading fancies) for that can go to down to the BHA Handicapper who has certainly succeeded in his brief to make the race more competitive.
-There have been four winning favourites or joint-favourites since 1996.

 At a glance summary